The venom in its bite starts to have adverse effects on a human within 30 minutes

 Coastal Taipan vs. Black Mamba

-The coastal taipan and the black mamba snake have several things in common.
-One of the first similarities between them is they both have potent venom.
-Plus, they both have rodents including mice and rats in their diet.
-One difference there is the black mamba’s diet includes bats.
+The coastal taipan and the black mamba snake are often compared and have several things in common.
+One of the first similarities between them is they both have potent venom and they both eat large quantities of rodents.
+One difference in the black mamba’s diet is that it includes bats.

 Another similarity between these snakes is they are active during the day.
 In addition, conservationists list both snakes as Least Concern with stable populations.

 With all of those similarities, there are some notable differences between these two snakes.
 One difference relates to where they live.
 While coastal taipan snakes live in Australia and Papua New Guinea, black mambas live in Africa.

 Coastal taipan snakes can be as long as 9.5 feet but are usually around six feet.
 Alternatively, the typical size of a black mamba is around seven feet long.
 So, when you look at the average size, the black mamba is the winner in that category.

 One of the most intriguing facts about a black mamba has to do with the interior of its mouth.
 It’s black which is unusual for a snake.
 So, the inside of this snake’s dark mouth is only seen by prey or a human who has an unfortunate encounter with this reptile!